Session 2.1: Get Claude on your laptop, plan for the office

 Step 3: Hand Claude this guide

 The rest of this session runs through Claude.
-From inside ~/ai-training, start claude and paste:
+From inside ~/ai-training, start claude and follow “How to run this session” at the top of this guide if you haven’t already.

 Claude takes over from here.